as amended and adopted by Education International’s 8th World Congress, held in Bangkok on 21-26 July 2019

 Article 2 AIMS

-(h) to combat all forms of racism and of bias or discrimination in education and society due to gender, marital status, sexual orientation, age, religion, political opinion, social or economic status or national or ethnic origin;
+(c) The elimination of all forms of discrimination in education and in society, whether based on gender, race, marital status, disability, sexual orientation, age, religion, political affiliation or opinion, social or economic status, or national or ethnic origin, and the promotion of understanding, tolerance and respect for diversity in communities;

 Article 3 GENERAL PRINCIPLES